17 Sales Management Skills Every Manager Must Master

 How to handle tough sales decisions

-First, you should understand that there’s a world of difference between theory and practice.
+First, you should understand that there’s a difference between theory and practice.
 A tricky decision may sound simple on paper, but the reality can be much tougher.
 You should learn from your experiences and those around you, then draw on them to guide your decisions.

 17. Confidently discuss money.